mpokorny/vysmaw/README.md

 metadata broadcasts for a limited time.
 On the CBE side, the spectral data available to vysmaw are also required to be in registered memory, which is used for spectral data buffers on a rotating basis.
-Every spectrum for which metadata are broadcast will be available for reading from vysmaw client processes for a limited time.
+Every spectrum for which metadata are broadcast will be available for reading by vysmaw client processes for a limited time.
 Each spectral data buffer hosted by some CBE process will eventually be reused by that process for other data.
-The protocol used by the vysmaw system includes a data validation step to ensure that the data received by a vysmaw client is that matching the metadata used to identify the spectrum.
+The protocol implemented by the vysmaw system includes a data validation step to ensure that the data received by a vysmaw client is that matching the metadata used to identify the spectrum.
 The length of time for which a spectrum is available is dependent upon the WIDAR dump rate for the product, and the amount of memory allocated by the CBE processes to contain spectral data buffers.
-At this time, a minimum value for the time that any spectral data buffer will be valid is undetermined, although, given the current CBE configuration, about two seconds is reasonable.
+Currently, a minimum value for the time that any spectral data buffer will be valid is undetermined, although, given the current CBE implementation, which does not yet implement a visibility stream for vysmaw, about two seconds is reasonable.

-The time difference of a CBE process sending a metadata broadcast for a given spectral data product, and a vysmaw client library thread reading that spectral data is the critical quantity in determining whether the spectral data is valid when it is received by the library.
+The time difference of a CBE process sending a metadata broadcast for a given spectral data product, and a vysmaw client library thread reading that spectral data is the critical quantity in determining whether the spectral data are valid when they are received at the client process.
 When that time difference increases, the likelihood that the spectral data will be valid when they arrive in the client process memory decreases.
 The only influence a client application can have on this latency period is through the time spent in the callback function predicate.
-Other sources of spectral data retrieval latency are network latency, latency introduced by the vysmaw library implementation, and a potential backlog in calls to the client predicate.
+Other sources of spectral data retrieval latency are network latency, latency introduced by the vysmaw library implementation, and a potential backlog in calls to the client predicate or in processing RDMA read requests.
 To be clear, once a spectral data product has been read by the vysmaw library, it exists in the client's physical memory, and cannot be overwritten until the client releases the buffer reference.
-The application is notified when spectral data validation has failed, but without any associated data.
+The client application is notified when spectral data validation has failed, without providing any associated, invalid data.

 ## Sample code